harness/developer-hub/docs/self-managed-enterprise-edition/user-profiles.md

 | Medium|Up to 1000|250|250
 | Large|Up to 3000|500|500

-## Free demo users

-This profile is used for demonstration purposes to allow you to test Harness Self-Managed Enterprise Edition before onboarding.
-This profile enables you to run up to four simultaneous executions across two modules.

-### Demo user requirements
+## Demo user requirements

 Core CPU and memory requirements depend on the modules you use for demo purposes.

-- **CI:** Minimum 3 core CPU and 14 Gi memory
-- **CD:** Minimum 3 core CPU and 14 Gi memory
+For CI and CD, a minimum 3 core CPU and 14 Gi memory are required.

+An override-demo.yaml file is available in the Harness [Helm chart repo](https://github.com/harness/helm-charts/blob/main/src/harness/override-demo.yaml).

 ## Core service requirements